exasol/ai-lab/doc/user_guide/docker/docker_usage.md

 ## Installing Additional Dependencies

-When using one of the Jupyter notebooks you can simply add a cell and execute [magic-pip](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-pip) in it:
+Using one of the Jupyter notebooks you can simply add a cell and execute [magic-pip](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-pip) in it.

+The following command installs Python dependendy `stream-zip`:
 ```shell
 %pip install --upgrade stream-zip
 ```